Daniel-Krueger/daniel-krueger.github.io/_posts/2024/2024-09-01-show-all-attachments-with-collapsed-folders.md

 ## Basic implementation with fixed display option
 The implementation is simple.
 1. Create a form rule in JavaScript mode.
-2. Copy the content of the ShowAllAttachments.js or  ShowAllAttachments.min.js
+2. Copy the content of the ShowAllAttachments.js or  ShowAllAttachments.min.js from the [repository](https://github.com/Daniel-Krueger/webcon_snippets/tree/main/showAllAttachments).
 3. Modify the last line of the code to match your need.
    - Collapse to folder names<br/>
    `dkr.showAllAttachments.execute(0, 4, 0)`